DataDog/documentation/content/agent/basic_agent_usage/kubernetes.md

     - /integrations/faq/gathering-kubernetes-events
 ---

-**Disclaimer**: The agent 6 only supports versions of Kubernetes higher than 1.7.6.
+**Note**: The agent v6 only supports versions of Kubernetes higher than 1.7.6, for prior version, use agent v5.

 There are two installation processes available to gather metrics, traces and logs from your Kubernetes Clusters: